 - Call your doctor if the wound is red, swollen, tender, warm, or draining pus.

-If you have any doubt about whether stitches are needed, call your doctor.
+- If you have any doubt about whether a cut needs stitches, call your doctor.

 Medically reviewed by: Melanie L. Pitone, MD